wpilibsuite/frc-docs/source/docs/software/hardware-apis/motors/wpi-drive-classes.rst

 Joysticks follow NED (North-East-Down) convention, where the positive X axis points ahead, the positive Y axis points right, and the positive Z axis points down.
 However, it's important to note that axes values are rotations around the respective axes, not translations.
 When viewed with each axis pointing toward you, CCW is a positive value and CW is a negative value.
 Pushing forward on the joystick is a CW rotation around the Y axis, so you get a negative value.
 Pushing to the right is a CCW rotation around the X axis, so you get a positive value.

+.. note:: See the :doc:`/docs/software/basic-programming/coordinate-system` section for more detail about the axis conventions and coordinate systems.

 Using the DifferentialDrive class to control Differential Drive robots
 ----------------------------------------------------------------------